Firefighting — Society fire brigades

 How your contributions make a difference

-Your input will help us understand the implications of the proposed amendments, assist in the regulatory process, and increase safety in workplaces across British Columbia.
+Your input helped us understand the implications of the proposed amendments, assisted in the regulatory process, and will increase safety in workplaces across British Columbia.